FinSync/website/README.md

 ## Ember Website

-The website for the Ember.js project.
+The website for the Ember.js project with the default branch set to Ember 1.7.0 & Ember Data 1.0.beta9

 ### Contributing